Health Insurance Portability and Accountability Act (HIPAA) Compliance

 - The Privacy Rule grants individuals the right to request corrections to any inaccurate PHI and requires covered entities to take reasonable steps to ensure the confidentiality of communications with individuals.

-- The Privacy Rule requires covered entities to notify individuals of PHI use, keep track of disclosures, and document privacy policies and procedures.
+- The Privacy Rule requires covered entities to notify individuals of PHI use, track disclosures, and document privacy policies and procedures.

-2013 Omnibus Rule update: The revised definition of "significant harm" to an individual in breach analysis requires a more comprehensive investigation of covered entities intending to disclose breaches that were previously unreported.
+2013 Omnibus Rule update: The revised definition of "significant harm" to an individual in breach analysis requires a more comprehensive investigation of covered entities intending to disclose previously unreported breaches.
 The protection of PHI was extended from indefinite to 50 years after an individual's death.
 Additionally, the HIPAA Privacy Rule may be waived during a natural disaster.

 Right to access: The Privacy Rule requires medical providers to grant individuals access to their PHI upon written request.
 Providers must supply a copy of the requested information within 30 days.
-After that, individuals can request the information in electronic form or as a hard copy.
+Afterward, individuals can request the information electronically or as a hard copy.

-- Individuals have the right to access all health-related information, except for psychotherapy notes and information collected by a provider for legal defense purposes.
+- Individuals have the right to access all health-related information, except psychotherapy notes and information collected by a provider, for legal defense purposes.

 - Providers may charge a reasonable fee for copying costs, but no charge is allowed when providing data electronically from a certified electronic health record using the "view, download, and transfer" function."

 - Individuals may authorize information delivery through encrypted or unencrypted email, media, direct messaging, or other methods.
-However, they must understand and accept the risks associated with using unencrypted methods for data transfer.
+However, they must understand and accept the risks of using unencrypted data transfer methods.

 - Individuals may request that their PHI be delivered to a third party in writing.